imend009/ucr-cs100/textbook/tools/latex/README.md

 ```
 \documentclass[12pt]{article}
 \begin{document}
+Mike Izbicki is a great professor.
+Actually, he is the best professor ever.
+Mike Izbicki is my favorite professor.

 Lorem ipsum is a pseudo-Latin text used in web design, typography, layout, and
 printing in place of English to emphasise design elements over content.